-

 Put an End to the Ugly Building Phenomenon

 The last couple of years I have started to notice that the majority of buildings are truly ugly.
-In the United States, there seems to be an ugly building phenomenon.
-It is unclear if this phenomenon is going largely unnoticed, or if society has accepted it for what it is.
-My hope is that society […]
+In the United States, there seems to be an ugly building phenomenon. […]

 -